liaaana/accountant_bot/README.md

 <img src="https://img.shields.io/badge/sqlite3-2.5-white.svg">

 </p>
-Accountant bot for the "Telegram" messenger
+Bot for the "Telegram" messenger

 ---
-Accountant bot in which you can add your revenues and expenses.
+Telegram bot in which you can add your revenues and expenses.
 Bot gives statistics for a certain period and also the history of records in excel file.

 Sqlite data connected to the bot.
 It consists of 3 tables: users, categories, revenues_and_expenses